Njanderson/548/hw1/hw1a.md

 18. A TLB miss is handled via software or hardware in this processor?
 Describe how it works?
 19. How many bits wide are virtual and physical addresses in the system
 20. How does the processor connect to DRAM?
-21. What important microarchitectural questions did we miss, and what is the answer?
+21. What important architecture/microarchitectural questions did we miss, and what is the answer?

 ## Turnin using [canvas](https://canvas.uw.edu/courses/1199347/assignments/4191655)